zhutao100/qwen-code/docs/tools/web-fetch.md

 ## Description

-Use `web_fetch` to summarize, compare, or extract information from web pages.
-The `web_fetch` tool processes content from one or more URLs (up to 20) embedded in a prompt. `web_fetch` takes a natural language prompt and returns a generated response.
+Use `web_fetch` to fetch content from a specified URL and process it using an AI model.
+The tool takes a URL and a prompt as input, fetches the URL content, converts HTML to markdown, and processes the content with the prompt using a small, fast model.

 ### Arguments

-`web_fetch` takes one argument:
+`web_fetch` takes two arguments:

-- `prompt` (string, required): A comprehensive prompt that includes the URL(s) (up to 20) to fetch and specific instructions on how to process their content.
-For example: `"Summarize https://example.com/article and extract key points from https://another.com/data"`.
-The prompt must contain at least one URL starting with `http://` or `https://`.
+- `url` (string, required): The URL to fetch content from.
+Must be a fully-formed valid URL starting with `http://` or `https://`.
+- `prompt` (string, required): The prompt describing what information you want to extract from the page content.

 ## How to use `web_fetch` with the Gemini CLI

-To use `web_fetch` with the Gemini CLI, provide a natural language prompt that contains URLs.
-The tool will ask for confirmation before fetching any URLs.
-Once confirmed, the tool will process URLs through Gemini API's `urlContext`.
+To use `web_fetch` with the Gemini CLI, provide a URL and a prompt describing what you want to extract from that URL.
+The tool will ask for confirmation before fetching the URL.
+Once confirmed, the tool will fetch the content directly and process it using an AI model.

-If the Gemini API cannot access the URL, the tool will fall back to fetching content directly from the local machine.
-The tool will format the response, including source attribution and citations where possible.
-The tool will then provide the response to the user.
+The tool automatically converts HTML to text, handles GitHub blob URLs (converting them to raw URLs), and upgrades HTTP URLs to HTTPS for security.

 Usage:

 ```
-web_fetch(prompt="Your prompt, including a URL such as https://google.com.")
+web_fetch(url="https://example.com", prompt="Summarize the main points of this article")
 ```

 ## `web_fetch` examples